adityasiwan/Object-Detection-in-an-Urban-Environment/README.md

 1. The model is over-fitted on vehicle class as it is misclassifying pedestrian as vehicle.
 2. There is no bounding box created for cyclist.
-3. The model's performance is not acceptable as for several instances trees are misclassified as vehicle.
+3. The model predicts a lot of false-positive as for several instances trees are misclassified as vehicle.

 #### Improve on the reference

-Since, the model did not perform well we tuned our `config` file to improve the model.
+Since the model did not perform well we need to tune our `config` file to improve the model.
 Below are the changes that were made :

 ```diff
 <       type: "ssd_resnet50_v1_fpn_keras"